jigarius/phpake/README.md

 # PHPake

-PHPake (pronounced fake) is make-like built on PHP.
+PHPake (pronounced fake) is a make-like utility built on PHP.